jordan-g/Temporal-Deep-Learning/network.md

 **mean_generation_error_comparison**.
 Plot of the generation error after 20 epochs of training, across 5 trials.
 For each network, there are 50 data points, corresponding to 5 trials, with 10 sequences (one from each class) being tested in each.
 The bars are the means.

-**activity**. \textit{Top:} Plot of the target output and output (event rate) of the network during the first sequence of training.
-Dots represent when the target was shown to the network. \textit{Bottom:} Plot of the target output and output of the network after training, during the test sequence that is the same class as in the top plot.
+**activity**. *Top:* Plot of the target output and output (event rate) of the network during the first sequence of training.
+Dots represent when the target was shown to the network. *Bottom:* Plot of the target output and output of the network after training, during the test sequence that is the same class as in the top plot.

 **generated_activity**.
 Plot of the target output and output of the network after training, where after 1000 timesteps the network begins to generate activity without input.